 Use materials available to the classroom to create the products.
 Some might include:

 - other art supplies (glitter, yarn, sequins, etc.)

 - computers with Internet access, books and/or library visit for resources

 What would happen if engineers did not communicate?
 Would we ever understand how to help the environment and what new technologies could be available to us?
 Engineers need to be able to share what they have done with others in order to get their ideas and designs to people who need them.
 It makes no sense for an engineer to design a new water treatment system and never share it with a community who needs one.

 Engineers also need to be able to communicate to people who are not necessarily engineers.
 They need to think about who their audience is and how they would speak to them.
 Maybe it is their boss, an outside company, a school group or a group of concerned citizens in a community.
-Would you explain a science project the same way to your teacher as you would to a younger brother or sister?
+Would you explain a science project the same way to your teacher as you would to a younger sibling?
 Sometimes you have to explain the difficult words to a younger sibling but not to your teacher.
 Maybe not, but this is one thing engineers need to think about when they want to communicate their ideas.

 Are you better at explaining things in words or pictures?
 Do you understand things better when they are presented in words, pictures or acted out?
 We have learned a lot about the environment and engineers in this unit.
 How can you explain what you have learned?
 Today we are going to make list of things we have learned and then create a product(s) to communicate our understanding of engineers and how they work to help the environment.
 Get your creative caps on because you will want to come up with the most interesting way to show what you have learned.

 - Decide whether you will create one product as a class, group projects, or individual projects.
 The expectations and required information may change due to this decision.

 - Find or make an example of a product to show the students, such as an example book.